-FIELD NAME DESCRIPTIONS MOMSN Mobile Originated Message Seque nce Number (0 - 65535) MTMSN Mobile Terminated Message Sequ ence Number (0 - 65535) Time of Session The UTC Timestamp of the 9602-LP session between the 9602-LP and the controller subsystem.
-Session Status Session Status Description TRANSFER OK The SBD session completed successfully INCOMPLETE CALL The SBD session did not complete successfully due to protocol error SBD DENIAL The 9602-LP is not allowed to access the system SBD TIMEOUT The SBD session did not complete for an unknown reason such as a RF fade Message Size The size of the attached message in decoded format.
+FIELD NAME DESCRIPTIONS MOMSN Mobile Originated Message Sequence e Number (0 - 65535) MTMSN Mobile Terminated Message Sequence te Number (0 - 65535) Time of Session The UTC Timestamp of the 9602-LP so subsystem. ession between the 9602-LP and the controller Session Status Session Status Description TRANSFER OK The SBD session completed successfully INCOMPLETE CALL The SBD session did not complete successfully due to protocol error SBD DENIAL The 9602-LP is not allowed to access the system SBD TIMEOUT The SBD session did not complete for an unknown reason such as a RF fade Message Size The size of the attached message in decoded format.
 This is not the length of the MIME encoded data.
-Unit Location The latitude and longitude of the 9602-LP.
-The latitude and the longitude provide a center point and the CEPradius provides the radius of a circle around that center point.
+Unit Location 2-LP.
+The latitude and the longitude provide a center radius of a circle around that center point.
 The reported